 - Stops muscular contractions in the fallopian tubes once the egg has been transported

 - Plays an important role in fetal development during pregnancy

 - Stimulates the breast tissue to prevent lactation and causes the glands to advance ready for producing milk

 - Strengthens the pelvic wall muscles in preparation for labor.

 The female sex hormones control the menstrual cycle and naturally rise and fall throughout the month.
 The menstrual cycle is a dynamic process that repeats itself every 28 days on average and progesterone plays a leading role in the process.

 Estrogen and progesterone levels are at their lowest at this point in the cycle.

 Day 5: Egg is selected

-Inside the ovary, the egg is present within a follicle, which is an anatomical structure in which the egg develops, the follicle releases increasing amounts of estrogen.
+Inside the ovary, and egg is selected and the follicle inside which it has grown releases increasing amounts of estrogen.